 Mostly, you will be able to charge your GPS unit in your room.
 There will be additional charging stations for those staying in the backpackers and tents on Day 0.

 No. One GPS unit per team will be okay.

 You will need to follow your partner and other riders.
 Our safety marshals will ensure all riders get back safely.
 This is also another reason why you and your partner both need a GPS.

 We will be having checkpoints to ensure all riders are on track.
 This will also ensure we know if anyone is lost.

 No, you cannot ride our route outside our event.
 Most of our route is through private land and you will be trespassing.
 It would also jeopardise any future events.

 EasyBike has tried a few makes from entry-level through to top-end and they all work well.
 The main thing to consider is your budget, your needs and their support level.
 Questions you should ask: do I want more than a GPS ie training, heart rate, power etc.

 We will have full GPS support from EasyBike who know their stuff at registration.
 Your manufacturers will have websites devoted to helping you too, visit their sites and ask loads of questions.

 Load a GPS trail from where you train and see how the system you use works and what works for you.
 Go out and ride, get the feel of following the GPS.
-This will go a long way when you face a choice of 3 different tracks all going a similar direction on the Inyatsi Swazi Frontier.
+This will go a long way when you face a choice of 3 different tracks all going a similar direction on Swazi Frontier.